clesleycode/data-cleaning/Data Cleaning.md

 The Chebyshev Theorem provides a powerful algorithm to detect outliers and is fairly simple to implement.
 It's based on the distance of z-scores from k standard deviation.

+Some methods to screen outliers are z-scores, modified z-score, box plots, Grubb's test, Tietjen-Moore test exponential smoothing, Kimber test for exponential distribution and moving window filter algorithm.
+However, two of the robust methods in detail are:

+Inter Quartile Range
+An outlier is a point of data that lies over 1.5 IQRs below the first quartile (Q1) or above third quartile (Q3) in a given data set.
+High = (Q3) + 1.5 IQR
+Low = (Q1) - 1.5 IQR

+Tukey Method

+It uses interquartile range to filter very large or very small numbers.
+It is practically the same method as above except that it uses the concept of "fences".
+The two values of fences are:
+Low outliers = Q1 - 1.5(Q3 - Q1) = Q1 - 1.5(IQR)
+High outliers = Q3 + 1.5(Q3 - Q1) = Q3 + 1.5(IQR)

+Anything outside of the fences is an outlier.

+When you find outliers, you should not remove it without a qualitative assessment because that way you are altering the data and making it no longer pure.
+It is important to understand the context of analysis or importantly "The Why question - Why an outlier is different from other data points?"

+This reason is critical.
+If outliers are attributed to error, you may throw it out but if they signify a new trend, pattern or reveal a valuable insight into the data you should retain it.

 ## 5.0 Final Words